March 2021 to February 2025

 A green economy is defined as low carbon, resource efficient and socially inclusive.
 In a green economy, growth in employment and income are driven by investment into infrastructure that promotes reduced carbon emissions and pollution, enhances energy efficiency, and prevents of the loss of biodiversity and ecosystems.

-4,500 marginalised people empowered through technical/vocational skill development and sustainable farming adoption within green economy space
+1,683 marginalised people have been empowered through technical/vocational skill development and sustainable farming adoption within green economy space

 Strengthening green value chains